danielnewman09/Dissertation/Presentation-Outline.md

 ### Slide 2: The Past Decade (2:00)

 With that said, I want to begin by providing some context for this research.
 The work I'm about to present would have been impossible ten, five, or for some elements even two years ago.
 And that's because the advancements in embedded computing, machine learning, and Internet of Things have dramatically changed the technological landscape in the past decade.
 Many of these advancements are built on technologies first introduced in the mid 2000's.
 A couple of examples being the ARM 32-bit microprocessor architecture and the Numpy library.

+I want to stress that with these tools, we can do some really extraordinary things on low-power devices at little cost.

 ### Slide 3: Research Questions (1:15)